Anti-Factor is FPT Parameterized by Treewidth and List Size (but Counting is Hard): Lower Bounds for the Counting Version

-Thus the running time directly contradicts \#SETH by \cref{lem:lbBFactorR}. \end{proof} The next step of our reduction removes the weights from the relations by using weighted edges. \begin{lemma} Let $\Ex \subseteq \SetN$ be an arbitrary set (possibly given as input).
+Recall that $H$ is the initial edge-weighted \CountAntiFactor{\Ex} instance.
+We have $n_G \le 2n_H$, $\totalDeg_G = \max\Ex+1$, and $\pw_G \le \pw_H + 1$.
+This finishes the proof. \end{proof} The next step of our reduction removes the weights from the relations by using additional weighted edges. \begin{lemma} Let $\Ex \subseteq \SetN$ be an arbitrary set (possibly given as input).